Kingsque/Pokemon-game-Bot/README.md

 - Click on the green code button under it go to the codespace section and tap on create new codespace.
 - After your codespace is settled up type git clone <Repo_Name>.
 - After its done one the terminal the chechking will start wait for 1-2 minutes.
+- Through deploying on codespace will not make your bot highly stable.
 - Check the .env file of the bot where this values are must(mandatory)

 <br>